Inside Legalweek 2026: Takeaways for law firms

 1. Law firms that take a value-based approach to technology lead innovation

-In my conversations at Legalweek, it became clear that most leading firms don’t approach innovation with the goal of buying whatever solution is new and trending.
+In conversations at Legalweek, it became clear that most leading firms don’t approach innovation with the goal of buying whatever solution is new and trending.
 Instead, these firms invest in developing a deep understanding of the day-to-day needs of their lawyers and support staff.
 Then, they adopt new solutions that can meet those needs, deliver more value to their clients, and set them apart from other law firms.

 These firms stay on the cutting edge because they make smart investments and routinely phase out anything that no longer delivers value.
 When they have a challenge to solve, they begin by looking at the technology the firm already has.
 They define why each software investment was made, assess whether the technology still serves that purpose, and decide if the tool can be applied creatively to solve the new challenge.
 If yes, they aim to maximize the firm’s technology ROI by developing additional use cases and improving adoption.
 If not, they carefully consider a new solution to meet the need.